-TIP FOR ATTACHING 2X4S TO RIBS:
+TIP FOR ATTACHING 2X4s TO RIBS:

-Notch the board three times with a circular saw set to a depth of ## about every ## inches.
+Notch the board three times with a circular saw set to a depth of 1 inch about every 2 feet.
 Viola!
 It will now bend!
 Pre-drill the holes where you will then attach with self tappers to the ribs.